ankitbioinfo/tempo/README.md

 # Tutorials
-To help you get started quickly, detailed tutorials are available.
-These tutorials will guide you through the process of setting up and using NiCo for various applications. <br> https://github.com/ankitbioinfo/nico_tutorial
+Detailed tutorials are available to help you get started quickly.
+These tutorials will guide you through setting up and using NiCo for various applications. <br> https://github.com/ankitbioinfo/nico_tutorial

 # Documentations